Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 Our next theorem considers the case where the input density is not bounded away from zero.
-As noted in \cite{zhang2022sieve}, the lower bound requirement on the input density may be an artifact of their proofs, though they did not provide any theoretical guarantee without this assumption.
-In contrast, we show that F-SGD, with a different parameter selection, achieves polynomial rates of convergence even when the input density is not bounded away from zero, thereby establishing the consistency of the F-SGD method.
+As noted in \cite{zhang2022sieve}, the lower bound requirement on the input density (Assumption \ref{asmp:2}) may be an artifact of their proof technique, and so they did not provide theoretical guarantees without this assumption.
+In contrast, we show that F-SGD with a different parameter selection achieves polynomial rates of convergence even when the input density is not bounded away from zero.

-\begin{theorem} Suppose Assumptions 1, 2$^{\prime}$, 3 and 4 hold.
+\begin{theorem} Suppose Assumptions \ref{asmp:1}, \ref{asmp:2'}, \ref{asmp:3} and \ref{asmp:4} hold.
 Furthermore, suppose $f \in \tilde{\mathcal{W}}_p(s,Q, \{\psi_j\})$ with $s > 1/2$.
 Set $\gamma_i = Ai^{-(4s+1)/(6s+1)}$, where $A$ is a sufficiently small constant, and $J_i = \lceil i^{\frac{1}{6s+1}} \rceil$.
 Then the MSE of F-SGD \eqref{update:F-SGD}, initialized with $\hat f_0 = 0$, satisfies

 \end{theorem}